jiminny/join-the-team/README.md

 You can view our stack in full at [Stackshare](https://stackshare.io/jiminny/jiminny).

 ## The interview process
-We do a initial screening, followed by a task and technical interview.
+We do an initial screening, followed by a task and technical interview.
 You can read more about this in [our guide](interview-process.md) or just email us at [jobs@jiminny.com](mailto:jobs@jiminny.com) to get things started.

 For all candidates, we ask you to complete a short take-home task.
 We think that this is a more fair and effective way to understand your skills, as compared to an in-person whiteboard interview.